aabedraba/dotcom/blogposts/goodbye-is-not-the-end.md

 Thanks to Rafael, I learned that goodbye was not what I needed.
 What makes it easier everyday is knowing that I was there, with them, from the very beginning.
 That I have lived, learned, loved and laughed with them.
 That I shared so many moments that I will be able to reminisce and prepare through life with.

 Goodbye was never the end.
 And, although it damn sure makes it easier, it's more like a blissful start of a new chapter.
 With them.

+_Six weeks since I let you go, and I still feel the same_